eigen2017/multi_task_learning/README.md

 'RV5'
 'SV1'

+i shuffled the raw data to:
+shuffled_metrics_in_report_label.csv
+shuffled_metrics_in_report.csv

-i shuffled the raw data to shuffled_files.csv in the raw data folder
+then i sliced the shuffled raw data into the data folder

-then
+the data folder includes train\dev\test data